 Fellowship Program Director

 Quality counts when referring patients to hospitals and physicians.
-Designed for a healthcare provider audience, the Outcomes books contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.
+Designed for a healthcare provider audience, the Outcomes information contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.

-The Female Pelvic Medicine and Reconstructive Surgery fellows are marked by the strong clinical and research exposure that they receive during the 3 years within the program.
-The large volume of patients enables the fellows to develop a broad base of teaching when it comes to medical students and residents that rotate on the benign gynecologic service.
-During their time within the fellowship, they will be assessed by the program director and other faculty so that their progress allows them to reach their own personal goals during the time here at Cleveland Clinic.
-The Female Pelvic Medicine and Reconstructive Surgery fellowship has become ACGME certified as of 2012 with the enactment of the milestones and case log system which enables the fellows to diagnose and develop their own personal portfolio before they begin their career after the end of their fellowship.
+The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) fellows are marked by the strong clinical and research exposure that they receive during the 3 years within the program.
+Our large volume of patients enables the fellows to develop a broad base of teaching when it comes to the medical students and residents that rotate on the benign gynecologic service.
+During their time within the fellowship, they will be assessed by the program director and other faculty so that their progress allows them to reach their own personal goals during their time at Cleveland Clinic.
+The Female Pelvic Medicine and Reconstructive Surgery fellowship has become ACGME certified as of 2012 with the enactment of the milestones and case log system which enables the fellows to diagnose and develop their own personal portfolio before they begin their career after their fellowship.

 During the time of your Female Pelvic Medicine and Reconstructive Surgery Fellowship your rotation will include: